nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

                               row.names = 1, sep = "\t")
 ```

-**Parameter Definitions:**

-*	`groups_colname` - specifies the name of the column in the metadata table containing the group names
-* `sample_colname` - specifies the name of the column in the metadata table containing the sample names

 **Input Data:**

+* `diff_abund_out_dir` (a string specifying the path to the output folder for the differential abundance results, default is "differential_abundance/")
+* `assay_suffix` (a string specifying the suffix to be added to output files; default is the Genelab assay suffix, "_GLAmpSeq")
+* `output_prefix` (a string specifying an additional prefix to be added to the output files; default is no additional prefix, "")
+* `groups_colname` (a string specifying the name of the column in the metadata table containing the group names)
+* `sample_colname` (a string specifying the name of the column in the metadata table containing the sample names)
+* `custom_palette` (a vector of strings specifying a custom color palette for coloring plots, output from [6b.iii.
+Set Variables](#6biii-set-variables))
 * {OSD-Accession-ID}_AmpSeq_v{version}_runsheet.csv (a comma-separated sample metadata file containing sample group information, output from [Step 6a](#6a-create-sample-runsheet))
-*	counts_GLAmpSeq.tsv (a tab separated samples feature table (i.e. ASV or OTU table) containing feature counts, output from [Step 5g](#5g-generating-and-writing-standard-outputs))
+*	counts_GLAmpSeq.tsv (a tab-separated file containing sample feature counts table (i.e. ASV or OTU table), output from [Step 5g](#5g-generating-and-writing-standard-outputs))
-* taxonomy_GLAmpSeq.tsv (a tab separated feature taxonomy table containing ASV taxonomy assignments, output from [Step 5g](#5g-generating-and-writing-standard-outputs))
+* taxonomy_GLAmpSeq.tsv (a tab-separated file containing feature taxonomy table containing ASV taxonomy assignments, output from [Step 5g](#5g-generating-and-writing-standard-outputs))
-* `custom_palette` (variable containing a character vector defining a custom color palette for coloring plots, output from [6b.iii.
-Set Variables](#6biii-set-variables))

 **Output Data:**

-* `metadata` (variable containing a metadata dataframe with samples as row names and sample info, including groups and group colors, as columns)
+* `metadata` (a dataframe containing the sample metadata, with samples as row names and sample info as columns)
-* `feature_table` (variable containing a samples feature dataframe (i.e. ASV) with feature counts)
+* `feature_table` (a dataframe containing the sample feature counts table (i.e. ASV or OTU table) from the input counts file)
-* `taxonomy_table` (variable containing a feature taxonomy dataframe containing ASV taxonomy assignments)
+* `taxonomy_table` (a dataframe containing ASV taxonomy assignments from the input taxonomy file)
-* `sample_info_tab` (variable containing a subset of the metadata dataframe with samples as row names and group names and group colors as columns)
+* `sample_info_tab` (a dataframe containing a subset of the metadata dataframe with only the groups and color columns)
-* `values` (variable containing a character vector of unique color values for each group)
+* `values` (a character vector of unique color values for each group)
-* `sample_names` (variable containing a character vector of sample names)
+* `sample_names` (a character vector of sample names)
-* `deseq2_sample_names` (variable containing a character vector of unique sample names)
+* `deseq2_sample_names` (a character vector of unique sample names)
-* `group_colors` (variable containing a named character vector of colors for each group)
+* `group_colors` (a named character vector of colors for each group)
-* `group_levels` (variable containing a character vector of unique group names)
+* `group_levels` (a character vector of unique group names)
+* **differential_abundance/<output_prefix>SampleTable_GLAmpSeq.csv** (a comma-separated file containing a table with two columns: "Sample Name" and "groups"; the output_prefix denotes the method used to compute the differential abundance)

 <br>

 #### 6b.v.
 Preprocessing
+Filters the feature and taxonomy tables to include only features that (a) pass the specified prevalence and library count thresholds and (b) are not from Chloroplast or Mitochondrial Organelle contamination.

 ```R
 feature_table <- {DATAFRAME} # from step [Read-in Input Tables]